focusretreatcenter/website/content/blog/20220616-residency-program.md

 author = "Pete Lyons"
 +++

-We are excited to announce our inaugural program of Residencies!
+We are excited to announce our inaugural Residency program!

 ## What is a Residency?